 Season the chicken

-- Next add the seasoned chicken and mix until it is fully combined with the cooked curry paste
+- Next add the seasoned chicken and mix until it is fully combined with the cooked curry paste.
+Continue to cook on high, stirring often to prevent the chicken from burning or becoming too brown (about 5 minutes).

-- Once the potatoes are fork tender, the chicken is fully cooked and the curry sauce is thick remove from the heat and enjoy
+- Once the potatoes are fork tender, the chicken is fully cooked and the curry sauce is thick remove from the heat and serve with a side of rice or roti

 Notes